Healthy and Safety Notes to reassure our Guests during this unprecedented season.

 Originally built in the late 1830s, the property became an award-winning inn in 2005.
 In three short years, we were chosen in the Top Ten Best Overall in the US by Bed and Breakfast.com.
 Chosen by San Francisco Magazine as the “Place to stay on the Bourbon Trail.”
 And by Knoxville Magazine as the “destination of choice for the Kentucky Derby.

 In 2010, the entire inn experienced an "extreme make-over."
 The results are stunning to say the least.

 Our private suites are some of the finest in the world.
-Each suite tells it own story with the tastefully appointed themed classic movie themes and our new equine themed 3.5 BR, 3.5BA 2,000+ sq. ft.
-Huntsman Chase Guesthouse.
-(Rented as one unit)
+Each suite tells its own story with the tastefully appointed themed classic movie themes and our new equine themed 3.5 BR, 3.5BA 2,000+ sq. ft.
+Huntsman Chase Guesthouse (rented as one unit).